-Wheat crops are sown in spring or in autumn.
+Barley crops are sown in spring or in autumn.
 Spring crops are exposed to pests for a shorter period.
+Seeds may be bought, certified or not, or may be produced directly by the farmer.
 Crop rotation with other cereals or field crops reduces the build-up of pest populations in the soil or in crop debris.
 In general, careful soil cultivation is recommended as an effective cultural control method.
 Minimal cultural practices such as direct drilling, though they may reduce labour costs, also favour the survival and build-up of pest populations in the soil.
-As wheat is mainly grown for grain, the aim of protection against pests is to ensure a good quantity and quality of grain yield.
+As barley is mainly grown for grain, the aim of protection against pests is to ensure a good quantity and quality of grain yield.
 The physical and chemical characteristics of grain are particularly important when processing is involved.

-Use of resistant cultivars, optimum time of sowing, good crop rotation, use of healthy seeds, well prepared seedbed, cultural operations (destroying or burying stubble) are important elements in GPP on wheat.
-Cultivars with good resistance to lodging should be used in areas where lodging is a major problem.
+Use of resistant cultivars, optimum time of sowing, good crop rotation, use of healthy seeds, well prepared seedbed and cultural operations (destroying or burying stubble) are important elements in GPP on barley.
 Treatments with plant protection products may be necessary at any stage of development of the crop.
 The use of seed treatment is GPP when it is used against pests that cannot be controlled by foliar fungicides.
 It may also be GPP to use seed treatment against other pests, if the seed treatment results in fewer sprays and thus in a reduced amount of plant protection product early in the season.
-Wheat is more tolerant of attack by soil pests than, for example, maize or sugarbeet, because seedling losses can be compensated by growth of adjoining plants.
+Barley is more tolerant of attack by soil pests than, for example, maize or sugarbeet, because seedling losses can be compensated by growth of adjoining plants.
 The products used for seed treatment should as far as possible cover the full range of fungal or insect pests concerned.
 It is important that seeds should be uniformly treated with product.

 Simultaneous application of two or more active substances as sprays or seed treatments is GPP if the pests to be controlled are indeed present or to be expected.
-The farmer or adviser should be familiar with the main pests, monitor fields regularly and make full use of existing early warning systems and economic threshold values.
+The farmer or adviser has to be familiar with the main pests, monitor fields regularly and make full use of existing early warning systems and economic thresholds.
 As soon as practical thresholds for weed infestation become available, these should be used.
 Dosages should relate to the pest spectrum observed, taking account of the individual effects and possible interactions.
 For fungal diseases in particular, it is GPP to select products and to time applications in an optimal way.

-Except for spot application of perennial weeds and ULV-insecticide applications early in the season, boom-sprayers, mounted on or towed by tractors, are the only equipment advised for sprays.
+Except for spot application of perennial weeds and ULV-insecticide applications early in the season, boom sprayers, mounted on or towed by tractors, are the only equipment advised for sprays.
 It is GPP to reduce drift and unwanted dispersal of plant protection products as much as possible by using drift-preventing covers on the nozzles or equipment that produces a good and uniform droplet spectrum across all nozzles on the spray boom.

 The risk of developing resistance to fungicides, insecticides and herbicides is a real threat.
 It is GPP to avoid spraying a fungicide or insecticide later in the season if an active substance with the same mode of action has already been applied as a seed treatment.
 An active substance with a different mode of action should preferably be used.
-For the control of the important powdery mildew and rust diseases, active substances should be alternated or coformulations containing products with different mode of action should be used as much as practicable.
+The same holds for the control of the important powdery mildew and rust diseases: active substances should be alternated or coformulations containing products with different modes of action should be used as much as practicable.

-The principal wheat problems considered are the following:
+The principal barley problems considered are the following:

-- Puccinia striiformis (yellow rust), P. recondita (brown rust), P. graminis (black rust);
+- Puccinia hordei (brown rust), P. striiformis (yellow rust), P. graminis (black rust);